-As soon as the breakout employment news was released, Salesman in Chief George W. Bush should have been in the Rose Garden giving it airtime.
-He should have declared that jobs have continued to grow big-time, while the unemployment rate has fallen -- all the way down to 4.7 percent.
+As soon as the breakout employment news was released, Salesman-in-Chief George W. Bush should have been in the Rose Garden giving it air time.
+He should have declared that jobs have continued to grow big time while the unemployment rate has fallen -- all the way down to 4.7 percent.
 He then could have used this optimistic data to build his already strong case for extending the tax cuts on dividends and capital gains.
-These 2003 tax cuts, along with lower income taxes, are a good reason why job numbers are strong and the economy is prosperous.
+These 2003 tax cuts, along with lower income taxes, are a good reason why jobs numbers are strong and the economy is prosperous.

 What are they waiting for?